Reviewing Host Memory Usage

 For more information, see Accessing Veeam ONE Client.

 - At the bottom of the inventory pane, click Infrastructure View.

 - In the inventory pane, select the host that you connected to Veeam ONE in the Connecting VMware vSphere Servers section.

 - Open the Memory tab.

-- On the Chart Views field, select Memory Usage.
+- From the Chart views drop-down list, select Memory Usage.

 The Memory Usage view includes the following elements:

 The horizontal axis represents the time period which you select in the Period field.
 The vertical axes are two scales of measurement units: gigabytes and percents.